-- ensure I don't have to "come back" to error cases, because I handled them first!
+- ensure I don't have to "come back" to error cases, because I already handled them!

-Exception handling etc. is a topic unto itself, so I won't expound on when to handle exceptions and when to relegate to the caller etc., but I do strongly suggest you evaluate how the app generally handles exceptional cases.
+Exception handling etc. is a topic unto itself, so I won't expound on when to handle exceptions and when to let the caller handle them, but I do strongly suggest you evaluate how the app handles exceptional cases.
 For example, are all HTTP calls assumed to succeed?
 If not, is there a broad and cohesive strategy for handling unsuccessful HTTP calls to external APIs?